Men and Women (album)

 Men and Women is the second album by British pop and soul group Simply Red, released in 1987.

 Singles

 Five singles were released from the album.
 "The Right Thing" was the first to be released, peaking at number 11 in the UK Singles Chart.
 "Infidelity" was the second single, which reached number 31, followed by "Maybe Someday..." which became Simply Red's first single to fail to reach the UK top 75, peaking at number 88.
 The next single, "Ev'ry Time We Say Goodbye", a cover of the Cole Porter song, returned the band to the top 20 where it peaked at number 11.
-"I Won’t Feel Bad" was the fifth and final single from the album, peaking at number 68.
+"I Won’t Feel Bad" was the fifth and final single from the album, peaking at number 68 (although the song was originally released as the B-side of "Holding Back the Years" in 1985 and was credited to Stewart Levine as producer, and despite "I Won't Feel Bad" not having been rerecorded for Men and Women, Alex Sadkin receives production credit on the album and the single).